ptarau/DeepRank/README.md

 - install [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) and unzip in a directory of your choice (ag., the local directory)
 - edit if needed ```start_server.sh``` with the location of the parser directory
     - No edit need be make if the directory is unzip in the same directory as '''start_server.sh'''

+Tested above on a Mac, with macOS Mojave and Catalina and on Ubuntu Linux 18.x.

 *Note however that the Stanford CoreNLP is GPL-licensed, which can place restrictions on proprietary software activating this option.*